 There is never any reason for a romantic or physical relationship of any kind between a leader and a student.
 Bring any concerns about yourself or others to the team leader and they will know how to proceed.

 One of the ways that we maintain unity and a good environment on project is through our project norms.
 We will be talking about these and/or others specific to your context during briefing but please look these over so you are prepared to do life together.

 We will all work together as a team, cooperating with one another.

-We will all be involved in initiative evangelism and discipleship.
+We will all be involved in ministry and discipleship.